Aging and Disability Support

 reports of abuse, neglect, or exploitation fielded and screened each year

-assessments performed to determine eligibility for personal and related long-term care supports and services
+assessments performed yearly to determine eligibility for personal and related long-term care supports and services

-clinicians serving people who are elderly and adults with disabilities under one contract
+clinicians serving seniors and adults with disabilities under one contract

 “During my tenure as Clinical Director, Liberty has provided many critically needed long-term quality staff for our hospital including psychiatrists, medical doctors, nurse practitioners, physician assistants, a psychologist, and a Director of Nursing.